JohnnyBeProgramming/pi-zero/README.md

-# Club404 - Raspberry Pi
+# Setting up a Raspberry Pi Zero W

 This repository contains the required scripts and setup to deploy some tools to a Raspberri Pi.